Casablanca: 16 Districts (arrondissements)

+Each year, the 16 districts all receive a small budget from the municipality of Casablanca.
+However, they each determine how to use that budget.
+Each district has a President who is accountable to 15 to 20 district council members.

+Example: The President of Anfa is accountable to the Council of Anfa.
+Only people living in Anfa can vote for the Anfa council.

+Each of the 16 local councils meets 3 times a year, in January, June, and September.

+These 3 meetings are mandatory and generally open to the public.

+The President of the 16 Districts can ask the Mayor of Casablanca to give them special powers.

+Prefectures

+Casablanca is divided into 8 prefectures.
+Each prefecture is led by a Governor who is appointed by the Moroccan government.

+A governor typically oversees 2 or 3 districts.

+Example: The Governor of Prefecture de Casablanca-Anfa oversees Anfa, Sidi Belyout and Maarif.

+Governors can cancel decisions voted by a council if the proper legal procedures were not respected.
+They can also ask a judge to remove a District President from office if there is evidence he doesn't show up at council meetings.

 Demographics

 The commune of Casablanca recorded a population of 3,359,818 in the 2014 Moroccan census.
 About 98% live in urban areas.
 Around 25% of the population are under 15 years old, and 9% are over 60 years old.
 The population of the city is about 11% of the total population of Morocco.
-Grand Casablanca is also the largest urban area in the Maghreb.
+Grand Casablanca is the largest urban area in the Maghreb.
 99.9% of the population of Morocco are Arab and Berber Muslims.
 During the French protectorate in Morocco, European Christians formed almost half the population of Casablanca.
 Since Moroccan independence in 1956, the European population has decreased substantially.
 The city also is still home to a small community of Moroccan Christians, as well as a small group of foreign Roman Catholic and Protestant residents.